BelmY/wikiSDoR/Common-problems-and-their-solutions.md

 The solution is to upgrade [[csdr|https://github.com/simonyiszk/csdr]].

+## socket.error: [Errno 98] Address already in use

+You should try to do this before restarting OpenWebRX:

+    sudo killall csdr

+## I'm getting a totally black waterfall diagram

+Most likely you have *ncat* on your system, and on some reason your RTL-SDR or other I/Q input source failed and exited.
+You will see something like:

+    No supported devices found.

+Please check manually that your `start_rtl_command` works, e.g. try:

+    rtl_sdr - > /dev/null

+## usb_claim_interface error -6, Failed to open rtlsdr device #0.

+You should either blacklist the `dvb_usb_rtl28xxu` kernel module, or solve it quickly (will have to repeat it on every reboot):

+    sudo rmmod dvb_usb_rtl28xxu

 ## TODO
   * no RTL-SDR device detected
   * my receiver is not getting listed on sdr.hu